Fastcode/VisualMesh/readme/quickstart.md

 ```

 - **`Hoc`** is a homogenous transformation matrix which if used like `Hoc * (a,b,c,1)` would convert a vector in the cameras coordinate system into one from the ground.
-In this matrix, only the z component of translation matters (the cameras height above the ground).
+In this matrix, only the z component of translation matters (the height of the camera above the ground).
-In this example the units are measured in meters (m).
+In this example, the units are measured in meters (m).
 However, the unit that you use for this measurement don't matter, so long as the units you use for the radius of your geometry are the same.
 ```
 ┌            ┐